WHAT IS THERAPY ?

 WHAT HAPPENS IN MY FIRST SESSION ?

 The first session is about exploring how I may be able to help you in a relaxed, open and confidential way.
 Feel free to raise any issues or questions concerning you.
 I will ask you some questions, but the session is not a test and rather will be more of an informal conversation.
 It is a way for you to get to know me and for me to get a sense of understanding of how we can work together to achieve your goals.
 If you decide to go forward with therapy together, we can discuss progressing with weekly 50-minute therapy.
-For personality issues and complex trauma, more intensive therapy of one-two times per week is often beneficial.
+For complex trauma and more complex issues, more intensive therapy of two times per week or 90-minute sessions are often beneficial.

 Sometimes clients will come to me who have issues that are more within another therapist’s area of expertise.
 If this is the case, I will offer to refer them to another therapist.